code-and-effect/effective_test_bot/README.md

 The generator will run `minitest:install` if minitest is not already present and create an initializer file which describes all configuration options.

-Fixture or seed one user:

-effective_test_bot requires that at least one user -- ideally a fully priviledged admin type user -- be available in the testing environment.
+Fixture or seed one user.
+At least one user -- ideally a fully priviledged admin type user -- must be available in the testing environment.

-* There are future plans to make this better.
+(there are future plans to make this better.
 Right now `rake test:bot` just runs everything as one user.
-There really isn't support for 'this user should not be able to'. yet.
+There really isn't support for 'this user should not be able to' yet.)

+To create the initial user, please add it to either `test/fixtures/users.yml`, the `db/seeds.db` file or the effective_test_bot specific `test/fixtures/seeds.rb` file.

-As per the `test/test_helper.rb` default file, when minitest and/or effective_test_bot starts, following tasks are run:
+As per the included `test/test_helper.rb`, the following tasks run when minitest starts:

 ```ruby
 # Rails default task, load fixtures from test/fixtures/*.yml (including users.yml if it exists)